solana-foundation/developer-content/content/guides/javascript/get-program-accounts.md

 - `length`: The number of bytes which should be returned

-`dataSlice` is particularly useful when we run queries on a large dataset but don’t actually care about the account data itself.
+`dataSlice` is particularly useful when we run queries on a large dataset but don't actually care about the account data itself.
 An example of this would be if we wanted to find the number of token accounts (i.e. number of token holders) for a particular token mint.